Enhancing Support: Designing an Effective IEP for Autism

 The SMART framework emphasizes five key characteristics that goals should have: Specific, Measurable, Achievable, Relevant, and Time-bound.
 Each element plays a crucial role in crafting goals that provide clear direction and support.

-Utilizing these criteria ensures that each goal aligns with the child’s educational needs and promotes their growth (Advanced Autism, Apex ABA).
+Utilizing these criteria ensures that each goal aligns with the child’s educational needs and promotes their growth (Advanced Autism).

 Importance of Measurable Objectives